 Should I Buy Gap Insurance?
 What Is it, Anyway?

 If you buy a new car, you must be very careful.
-And you need to understand the worth of the car in insurance terms.
-A car is never worth as much as it is the moment before you drive out of the car dealership.
-In fact, it depreciates incredibly fast the moment you take off.
+A car is never worth as much as it is the moment you drive out of the car dealership.
+It depreciates rapidly in value the moment you take off.
 Within seconds, the sticker price which you paid is just a memory.

-You still have to pay off the balance, even though there is no car any longer.
-Ouch!
+You still have to pay off the balance, even though your vehicle no longer exists.